-Quick tip: Thinly sliced the white onions, so it’s easier for you to add them to the sandwich.
+Quick tip: Thinly slice the white onions, so it’s easier for you to add them to the sandwich.

-If you’re looking for an easy way to add extra flavor to your hot dogs, then try topping them with sautéed mushrooms and onions!
+If you’re looking for an easy way to add extra flavor to your hot dogs, then try topping them with Sautéed Mushrooms & Onions!